*This post may contain affiliate links for your convenience. For more info, check out our Privacy & Disclosure Policy.

 - You are required to dump all your waste before returning it.
 To avoid this stinky job, plan to pre-pay for the dump fee so you don’t have to do it.

-HOW MUCH DOES IT COST TO RENT AN RV
+HOW TO SAVE MONEY RENTING AN RV

 Renting an RV on the off season seems to be a lot cheaper than during the peak summer time.
 You’ll be able to save a lot of money if you can choose a time that isn’t prime travel time.
 This is what we spent (prices October 2019):